Submission & review process

-The McGill Law Journal is now accepting English- and French-language submissions for Volume 63.
-Submissions will be accepted on a rolling basis.
+The McGill Law Journal is currently accepting English- and French-language submissions for Volume 63 (2017–2018).
+The Journal is a generalist publication that welcomes articles in all areas of law.
+Submissions are accepted and reviewed on a rolling basis.

 The Journal does not accept submissions that are simultaneously under consideration by other publications.
 We ask that authors confirm their compliance with this policy in their submission email; if we do not receive confirmation, we will ask an author to provide it, and we will only begin evaluating the submission upon receipt of this confirmation.